adipandas/adipandas.github.io/_posts/2020-01-01-quaternion-rotation.md

 Quaternion product is not commutative, i.e., $$p \bigotimes q \ne q \bigotimes p$$.

 **NOTE: I know there may be a lot of confusion in Quaternion mathematics.
-The [blogpost by Fan Zheng](https://fzheng.me/2017/11/12/quaternion_conventions_en/) provides an excellent overview of conventions used in Quaternion representations.**
+The [blogpost by Fan Zheng](https://fzheng.me/2017/11/12/quaternion_conventions_en/) provides an excellent overview of conventions used in Quaternion representations.
+[2]**

 References
 -------------
 1. Madgwick, S. (2010).
 An efficient orientation filter for inertial and inertial/magnetic sensor arrays.
 Report x-io and University of Bristol (UK), 25, 113-118. [[link](https://www.x-io.co.uk/res/doc/madgwick_internal_report.pdf)]
-2.
+2. Zhang, F. Quaternion Conventions: Hamilton and JPL.
+(2017). [[link](https://fzheng.me/2017/11/12/quaternion_conventions_en/)]